BACHELOR OF BUSINESS, 2006

 “Something I have always valued greatly throughout my career is a work/life balance and unfortunately while I really loved my job at Cosmopolitan, I just couldn’t continue to do it long term and I had to do what was best for me,” she says.

-Now the Head of Operations at creative agency Hashtag Sri Lanka, Trevina manages magazines as well as a wide variety of creative services for private clients.
+Now the General Manager at creative agency Hashtag Sri Lanka, Trevina manages publications as well as a wide variety of creative services for private clients.

 Looking back, Trevina ‘made a really good decision’ choosing management and marketing at ECU and while some information may be outdated she says ‘basics are still basics’.
 She credits not just the academic knowledge she learnt at university but the teamwork, communication skills and public presentations as contributing towards her successful career.